-SEE IF YOU QUALIFY FOR A FLAT FEE UNCONTESTED DIVORCE.
+SEE IF YOU QUALIFY FOR AN UNCONTESTED DIVORCE.

 Ms. Kales is a Northern Virginia native.
 She resides in Fairfax County with Jonathan and their children, Jack, Noah, and Lily, where she is a board member of her children’s elementary school PTA, is past co-chair of her children’s nursery school parent’s committee, and is actively involved in multiple other community and youth oriented committees and organizations.

 Practice Areas: Divorce mediation, uncontested divorce, Collaborative Divorce, negotiations, postnuptial and property settlement agreements, family law, equitable distribution of property, child and spousal support, child custody and visitation, parenting plans.

 Membership: International Academy of Collaborative Professionals, Virginia Collaborative Professionals, Collaborative Professionals of Northern Virginia, Virginia Bar Association, Virginia State Bar, Fairfax Bar Association.

 Education: Mary Washington College, B.A., 1994, George Washington University, J.D., 2003

 Honors: Notes Editor for the International Law Review of George Washington University, 2002-2003,